kristinahertmann/countries-list/README.md

 # Hub88 Frontend Developer Challenge
 ### **Task:**

-Create a table with countries what you can filter by country code.
+Created a table with countries that can be filtered by their unique country code.

 ### **Used resourches:**